 Ozempic for type 2 diabetes

-Ozempic for Type 2 Diabetes: How It Works, Dosage and Weight Loss
+Ozempic for Type 2 Diabetes: How It Works & Weight Loss

 What Is Ozempic?

 Ozempic is the brand name for semaglutide, a once-weekly injectable medication that received FDA approval in 2017 for blood sugar management in adults with type 2 diabetes.
-It belongs to a drug class called GLP-1 receptor agonists, medications that mimic a gut hormone your body naturally produces after eating.
+It belongs to a drug class called GLP-1 receptor agonists for weight loss, medications that mimic a gut hormone your body naturally produces after eating.
+Ozempic is available both as a once-weekly injectable pen and, as of 2025, as an oral tablet the first FDA-approved oral GLP-1 medication for type 2 diabetes in adults.

 Weight loss is not what Ozempic was originally approved for, but it is a well-documented and clinically meaningful side effect that has made this medication relevant to a much wider patient population than originally anticipated.